Expert Workshop on Paris Alignment – New York City

 The topic of ‘Paris Alignment’ is a key area of focus of climate and sustainable investment and finance-related discussions in 2019.
 Institutions of all types are taking commitments and developing approaches to align their activities with the objectives of the Paris Agreement.

-The New York workshop aims to foster exchanges on the growing body of research, expertise and approaches on Alignment with the objectives of the Paris Agreement and more broadly the Sustainable Development Goals (SDGs).
-Financial institutions – including the MDBs, IDFC members and commercial institutions will share current progress and present how the background research they have conducted has informed their emerging frameworks for alignment.
-It will also provide the opportunity to identify the key questions, points of convergences and potential divergences today as they move forward with their roadmaps and strategies for alignment with the Paris Agreement.
+The New York workshop aimed to foster exchanges on the growing body of research, expertise and approaches on Alignment with the objectives of the Paris Agreement and more broadly the Sustainable Development Goals (SDGs).
+Financial institutions – including the MDBs, IDFC members and commercial institutions shared current progress and present how the background research they have conducted has informed their emerging frameworks for alignment.
+It also provided the opportunity to identify the key questions, points of convergences and potential divergences today as they move forward with their roadmaps and strategies for alignment with the Paris Agreement.
 Discussions will be followed up to COP25 in December and into 2020.

 More about the event on Climate Action in Financial Institutions Initiative website.